linode/docs/docs/guides/websites/cms/cpanel/set-up-dns-services-on-cpanel/index.md

 Just make sure you use Linode's IP address.
 You can add more than two nameservers if you like.

-## Using Linode's DNS Manager as a Secondary
+## Using Linode's DNS Manager as a Secondary Server

 When using BIND installed on cPanel as primary nameserver and the Linode DNS Servers as a secondary, set all of the nameservers at your registrar.
 You should have a list like this: